Tungana-Bhavya/MICROSOFT_FABRIC_BOOTCAMP/DATAFLOWGEN2/WEBAPI_DATAFLOW/WAREHOUSE_DESTINATION/README.md

-# Sales Data Integration using Dataflow Gen2 & Microsoft Fabric Warehouse
+# Transforming and Loading Data into Microsoft Fabric Warehouse

 This document outlines the step-by-step process for transforming and loading **Sales data** into a **Microsoft Fabric Warehouse** using **Dataflow Gen2**.